getporter/porter/docs/content/install.md

 .\install-porter.ps1 -PORTER_MIRROR https://example.com/porter
 ```

-### File Structure
+### URL Structure

 Configuring a mirror of Porter's assets is out of scope of this document.
 Reach out on the Porter [mailing list] for assistance.

-Below is the general structure for Porter's assets:
+Below is the general structure for Porter's asset URLs:

 ```
 PERMALINK/